fagiolini/fagiolini.github.io/_posts/2020-12-18-nourish-bowl.md

 - **sauté green veggies**: sauté 1/2 of a head of turnip greens, catalogna or beets in a pan with two finely chopped garlic cloves, a drizzle of olive oil,a pinch of salt and some chili peppers...hella delicious!

-- **baked pumpkin**: chop 1/4 of a pumpkin, mix it with some cinnamon powder, olive oil and some salt and cook it in the oven around 20 minutes at 180°C
+- **baked pumpkin**: chop 1/4 of a pumpkin, mix it with some cinnamon powder (optional), olive oil and some salt and cook it in the oven around 20 minutes at 180°C

 - **steamed cauliflower or broccoli**: 1/2 of a head